0wnrepo/rcracki_mt/rcracki_mt/trunk/README.txt

 OpenBSD threading is a work in progress.

-*nix systems using openssl 1.0+ do not have md2.h - future versions will either include md2 code or drop md2 support accordingly.

 'OPTIONAL' TODO
 ================
 - verification of an endpoint when restoring a chainwalkset from disk.